LairdCP/BLE_Gateway_Firmware/docs/readme_aws.md

 ### Firmware Updates

-If the Pinnacle 100 device is running firmware 3.0.0 or greater, firmware updates will be available in the mobile app or via the web UI.
-In LWM2M mode, firmware update can only be done using the mobile app (Bluetooth).
+If the Pinnacle 100/BL5340 module is running firmware 3.0.0 or greater, firmware updates will be available in the mobile app or via the web UI.
+In LwM2M mode, firmware update can only be done using the mobile app (Bluetooth).

 #### FOTA Updates via BLE